An ode to wheels and summer fun in Fort Collins

 Food Truck Fare:

-The popular Food Truck Rally returns to City Park in Fort Collins beginning in June.
-Every Tuesday from June 1-Sept.
-14 (from 5:30 p.m. to dusk), enjoy tasty bites from a variety of local food trucks as well as live music.
+The popular Food Truck Rally returns to City Park in Fort Collins beginning in May.
+Every Tuesday from May 10-Sept.
+13 (from 5:30 p.m. to dusk), enjoy tasty bites from a variety of local food trucks as well as live music.
 Check the Facebook page for the weekly vendor lineup.
 Biking to the event is encouraged and leashed dogs are welcome.